We use forensic research methods to map complex systems and their impacts.

 3. Stink or Swim was included in the University of Oxford TABLE research library and published in their newsletter.

 4. Who Owns Dartmoor? map collected by two museum and arts institutions, the Museum of English Rural Life and Grizedale Arts.
+Exhibited by the Museum of English Rural Life for the Radical Rural Trail and CPRE centenary.

 5. Chicken Shit/Cachu Iar presented and exhibited at Hay Literature Festival, and our Wye Muck Map exhibited the following year.